OrionStudios/SpaceNinja-Playable/README.md

 # SpaceNinja-Playable

 ## Windows users can download this .zip file and run the SpaceNinja.exe to play!
-### See out README.txt for instructions, cheat codes, and more.
+### See our README.txt for instructions, cheat codes, and more.

 ##Want to see a demo?
 ### Check out our YT video: